johannaschoenecker/Megafire-Analysis/README.md

 ## License

-This repository is released under the MIT License

-You are free to use, modify, and distribute the code for any purpose, provided that proper credit is given and the same license text is included in any redistributions.
+This repository is released under the MIT License.You are free to use, modify, and distribute the code for any purpose, provided that proper credit is given and the same license text is included in any redistributions.
 See the LICENSE file for full details.

 ## Citation

-If you use this code or analyses in your work, please cite the publication.
+If you use this code or analyses in your work, please cite the parent publication.

 ---